5 tips to find your fitness no matter your height

 5 astuces pour trouver votre forme physique peu importe votre taille

-5 tips to find your fitness no matter your size.
+5 tips for finding your fitness, no matter your size.

-Louise Green is a world-class fitness trainer, activist and author, changing the narrative and idealistic norms of our fitness culture.
+Louise Green is a global fitness coach, activist and author who is changing the narrative and idealistic norms of our fitness culture.

-As an influential changemaker, Louise has helped thousands of plus size women find their inner athlete and love their bodies.
-By speaking, writing and coaching women online, she led the charge in creating a more inclusive fitness movement across the world.
+As an influential changemaker, Louise has helped thousands of plus-size women find their inner athlete and love their bodies.
+Through speaking, writing, and coaching women online, she has led the charge in creating a more inclusive fitness movement across the world.

 Louise is the author of Big Fit Girl and a SELF Columnist.

-For over a decade, I've worked with thousands of women who approached fitness with trepidation.
-My observations were that this apprehension is there because so much of our fitness culture does not include images of plus size women in a positive way.
-Often, plus size bodies serve as a “before” image in weight loss and gym ads, which often feels like rejection if you have a body that looks like the previous image.
+For over a decade, I have worked with thousands of women who have approached fitness with trepidation.
+My observations have been that this apprehension is present because much of our fitness culture does not include images of plus-size women in a positive light.
+Often, plus-size bodies serve as a “before” image in weight loss and gym ads, which often leads to feelings of rejection if you have a body that resembles the previous image.

-It's not just a question of image, it's the lack of varied fitness services adapted to different body types.
-It is also the lack of knowledge of trainers on how to adapt exercises for plus size women.
+It's not just about image, it's the lack of diverse fitness services that cater to different body types.
+It's also the lack of knowledge among trainers on how to adapt exercises for plus-size women.

 This lack of representative images in our culture is problematic because it creates fear and intimidation about fitness and also exudes an element of the unknown.

-For example, when I started running 15 years ago, I really wasn't sure if I could run, because I had never seen a woman with a body like mine in the media or advertisements for the fitness.
-This was before the era of the body positive movement and 'instagrammers' publicly embracing their plumper bodies.
-So there was no proof that I could do it and that left an element of unknown and several questions.
+For example, when I started running 15 years ago, I really wasn't sure if I could run because I had never seen a woman with a body like mine in the media or fitness ads.
+This was before the body positive movement and Instagrammers publicly embracing their curvier bodies.
+So there was no evidence that I could do it and that left an element of the unknown and many questions.

-If we fail to recognize ourselves in certain fitness activities, how can we know that it is possible to succeed?
+If we can't see ourselves in certain fitness activities, how can we know that it's possible to be successful?

-We don't and we won't until we try, but (whisperer) I've seen thousands of women try their hand at boot camps, weight training, running, walking, triathlon and with the proper support and training, they have had SUCCESS.
-I am here to tell you that it can be done.
+We don't and we won't until we try, but (spoiler) I have seen thousands of women try boot camps, weight training, running, walking, triathlons and with the right support and training they have SUCCESS.
+I am here to tell you it can be done.

-However, not everyone wants to run a race or complete a triathlon and that's fine.
+However, not everyone wants to run a race or complete a triathlon and that's okay.

-In a recent coaching session with a client, we discovered that any sense of competition in her fitness routine really discouraged her from wanting to participate.
-It took him years to realize that competitiveness was a big deterrent to his membership.
+In a recent coaching session with a client, we discovered that any sense of competition in her fitness routine was actually discouraging her from wanting to participate.
+It took her years to realize that competitiveness was a major deterrent to her adherence.
 While others, like me, thrive on healthy competition.
 Some people prefer intense workouts and some prefer more moderate or gentle activity.
 There is no right or wrong answer.

-Finding the right program for you depends not only on your interests, but also on your personality type and the functioning of what motivates you to succeed.
+Finding the right program for you depends not only on your interests, but also on your personality type and how what motivates you to succeed works.

 Here are some tips for finding YOUR fitness program (no matter your size).